nelyj/interoperabilidad/README.md

 ### Run workers separate from the web containers

 The web containers will enqueue background jobs into a queue stored in redis.
 In order to process this queue, one or more worker processes must be run.
-The worker processes can be run using the same docker image but with a explicit `bundle exec sidekiq -C ./config/sidekiq.yml` command.
+The worker processes can be run using the same docker image but with a explicit `bundle exec sidekiq` command.
 Here is a full command line example:

     $ docker run \
         -e SECRET_KEY_BASE=myprecioussecret \